Our vision

 Chief Financial Officer

-In his 15-year career, Fabian has a proven track record of success in projects ranging from completely modernising a company’s Finance function to increasing efficiency, driving growth and taking advantage of the full range of financing models.
+In his career, Fabian has a proven track record of success in projects ranging from completely modernising a company’s Finance function to increasing efficiency, driving growth and taking advantage of the full range of financing models.
 Fabian joined Grünenthal in 2016 as Head Group Controlling, before assuming the role of Chief Financial Officer in 2019.
 He was pivotal in Grünenthal’s move to the capital markets with the first bond placement in 2021.
 Fabian is also responsible for the realignment of the IT function, supporting our digital roadmap and substantially increasing our cyber defence capabilities.

 Victor Barbosa